sonbaoharryson/Data_Engineer_JobPulse_Project/README.md

 This project aims to:

 1. Crawl job postings from multiple sources (currently **ITViec** and **TopCV**, could extend more sources)
+2. Validate data with **Great Expectation** before storing them.
-2. Store raw and processed data in:
+3. Store raw and processed data in:
    * **PostgreSQL** (staging / operational layer)
    * **MinIO + Iceberg** (analytical lakehouse)
-3. Automatically publish **new job alerts to Discord** without duplicates
+4. Automatically publish **new job alerts to Discord** without duplicates
-4. Transform and model data using **dbt** following Medallion Architecture.
+5. Transform and model data using **dbt** following Medallion Architecture.
-5. Future enhancement features such as:
+6. Future enhancement features such as:

    * 🤖 Discord chatbot for job recommendations *(maybe when I’m 60 🤣)*